Leamouth: Industry

 The Thames Plate Glass Works was a major employer until its closure 1874; many of the hands – who had migrated to the area from Tyneside and St Helens in the 1840s – followed the glassworks to New Albany, Indiana.
 The site of the glass works was subsequently occupied by Pura Foods Pura Foods vegetable oil refinery until its closure in 2006.
 For many years the sugar firm Fowler's, a significant maker of treacle, was in Leamouth.

 There were iron and engineering works, and shipping interests such as Samuda Brothers, Castle Shipping Line, Orchard House Yard and the Thames Iron Works.
 The Thames Ironworks was based at the mouth of Bow Creek at the confluence of the Lea and Thames.
 The yard started at Leamouth Wharf, on the Blackwall side of the Lea, and subsequently extended to include a much larger site at Canning Town, in the parish and borough or West Ham, on the eastern side.
 These two parts of the shipyard were linked by a chain ferry capable of carrying 200 workers at a time.
 The yard was responsible for many shipbuilding and other engineering projects including the revolutionary HMS Warrior and the dreadnought HMS Thunderer.

 Sporting legacy

 The Thames Ironworks Yard shut in 1912, but its work team Thames Ironworks F.C., founded in 1895, continues to the current day as West Ham United.
 Another Leamouth shipyard was the repair yard of the Castle Shipping Line, their works team Castle Swifts would indirectly merge with the Thames Ironworks football team in 1895.

 Contemporary Leamouth

 Trinity Buoy Wharf contains London's only lighthouse.
 There are also live-work units, many in the form of the Container Cities.

-Redevelopments projects
+Redevelopment projects

-The London City Island is a major redevelopment project by architects Glenn Howells that will provide 1,706 homes, stores, shops, restaurants, cafés, and arts facilities including the English National Ballet and London Film School.
+The London City Island is a major redevelopment project by architects Glenn Howells that will provide 1,706 homes, stores, shops, restaurants, cafés, and arts facilities including the English National Ballet.
+Goodluck Hope is a residential-led development by Todd Architects comprising 804 apartments, lofts and townhouses.